High resolution quantum enhanced phase imaging of cells: Materials and Methods

 \subsubsection{Phase resolution enhancement}

-A core aspect of this work is the demonstrated resolution enhancement, as shown in Fig.~\ref{fig:resolution}.
+A core aspect of this work is the demonstrated resolution enhancement.
 This improvement stems from the suppression of high-frequency noise via the solution of the TIE, as described in Eq.~(\ref{eq:noiseSuppres}).
 A visual explanation of this mechanism is provided in the inset images within the plot shown in Fig.~\ref{fig:resolMatrices}.

 The central inset illustrates a typical noise pattern \(\sigma(\mathbf{x})\) (220~\(\times\)~220 \(pix^2\)), characterized by Poissonian shot-noise that affects the raw intensity measurements.
 The lower left panel shows the low-frequency component \(\sigma_{\text{low}}(\mathbf{x})\), obtained by spatial filtering to remove high-frequency content and reveal only slowly varying fluctuations.
 The right panel displays the corresponding phase noise \(\phi_{\text{noise}}(\mathbf{x})\), clearly showing that the dominant contribution to phase noise arises from low spatial frequencies.
 These components mainly affect broad regions of the retrieved phase image, approximately 100~\(\times\)~100 pixels in size.